 Recreation and Community Education programs will always follow the same schedule as the schools.
 If Huron Valley Schools are closed, Recreation and Community Education programs will be canceled and patrons will be notified.

 If schools are closed after 4 a.m., Pools and Fitness facilities will be open and fitness classes will take place as scheduled.
 If school is canceled prior to 4 a.m. due to inclement weather, Pools and Fitness facilities will be closed as well.
 This also means fitness classes are canceled.
 If school is closed due to temperatures, Pools and Fitness will remain open as usual and classes will take place as scheduled.
 On days that our Pools and Fitness facilities are closed, it is often the case that driving conditions improve by mid-day.
 If that is the case, facilities will open at 1 p.m. and fitness classes will continue as scheduled.
-Please contact the facilities directly or check our Huron Valley Pools and Fitness Facebook page for up to date schedule information.
-Once the decision is made to cancel school we will inform patrons via the Huron Valley Pools and Fitness Facebook page.
+An update regarding the status of the facilites will be posted to the school district's website and Facebook page, as well as the Pools & Fitness Facebook page and the Huron Valley Recreation and Community Education website.